dwagelaar/TTC2011/TTC2011/README.txt

 The ATL console shows the execution results.
 The generated model is called "helloworld2.xmi".

+To run helloworld3.atl:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> helloworld3" from the list, and click "Run".

+The ATL console shows the execution results.

+To run helloworld3b.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> helloworld3b" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "helloworld3-results.xmi".

 Task 2.2: Count Matches with certain Properties
 -----------------------------------------------

 As these tasks concern model querying, we use ATL's query mode.
 No models are generated in this mode, but string values may be printed on the ATL console:
 - nrOfNodes.atl counts the amount of nodes
 - nrOfLoopingEdges.atl counts the amount of edges with the same src and trg node
-- nrOfIsolatedNodes.atl count the amount of nodes without and edge connected to it
+- nrOfIsolatedNodes.atl counts the amount of nodes without and edge connected to it
-- nrOfNodeCircles.atl count the amount of circles of 3 connected nodes
+- nrOfCircles.atl counts the amount of circles of 3 connected nodes
 - nrOfDanglingEdges.atl counts the amount of edges with either the src or trg node missing

 To run any of these queries: